There is lots of evidence to show the benefits of staying fit and active during pregnancy.

 What you eat and drink during your pregnancy has a big impact on health.

 During pregnancy, many people experience changes to the way that their bladder and bowels function.
-You might find that you need to go to the toilet to empty your bladder more often, feel constipated and feel bloated or have indigestion.
+You might find that you need to go to the toilet to empty your bladder more often, feel constipated, bloated or have indigestion.

 There is guidance on alcohol and caffeine consumption for pregnant people.